souravsk/LearnWithSagarBatch2/assignment_tracker/Sagar2366/Jenkins/readme.md

             a.
 Integarte GMAIL with Jenkins and use it to send report
             b.
 Integrate GitHub Webhook with Jenkins
 23. Blog on Trivy scanner and use it pipeline for vulnerabilty scanning
+24. Add stage into Jenkins pipeline to build docker image, tag, and push it to Docker Hub
+25. Add stage into Jenkins pipeline to build docker image, tag, and push it to ECR
+26. Integrate AroCD with Kubernetes Cluster to update application resource (deployment, service, secrets) in your cluster.
+27.

 # Very Important :
 1. Documenting important ports, usage